e4wei/w19pa5/README.md

 Files to submit
 -----
 Just `sudoku.py`.
 For the extra credit parts: `hexadoku.py`, `sudoku-with-sat.py`, `hexadoku-with-sat.py`.
-In grading we will assume an executable SAT solver named `picosat` can be used from the parent directory of these files (i.e., make your path to SAT solver to be `../picosat`), unless you specify otherwise.
+In grading we will assume an executable SAT solver named `picosat` can be used from the parent directory of these files (i.e., make your path to SAT solver to be `../picosat`).